prepare.blog

 Rotation with FIFO

 Color-coded date labels speed up visual checks dramatically.
 I use blue tape for 2025, green for 2026, and red for 2027.
 One glance at a shelf tells me what needs attention without reading a single date.
-Dollar-store colored electrical tape works perfectly for this.
+Dollar-store colored electrical tape works perfectly.

 Review your full inventory every 3–6 months.
 Check for pests, moisture, seal integrity, and approaching expiration dates.